mrtnvgr/LittleGPTracker/docs/wiki/config_xml.md

     <HICOLOR2     value = "FF0000" /> <!-- Highlight color 2 -->
     <SONGVIEW_FE  value = "A55B8F" /> <!-- Color of the chain "FE" in song screen-->
     <SONGVIEW_00  value = "853B6F" /> <!-- Color of the chain "00" in song screen-->
+    <BLANKSPACE   value = "FFFFFF" /> <!-- Color of the blanks in song and phrase screens -->
     <CURSORCOLOR  value = "FF00DD" /> <!--Cursor color-->
     <PLAYCOLOR    value = "FF00DD" /> <!--Cursor color-->
     <MUTECOLOR    value = "FFFFFF" /> <!-- Text and cursor in cursor -->